ivyhjk/config/README.md

 ## Installation

-You can install this plugin into your application using [composer](http://getcomposer.org).
+You can install this library into your application using [composer](http://getcomposer.org).

 Use this project just when you are not able to use environment variables.